Dani1157/battleshipsgame1/testing.md

 ## MANUAL TESTING

-Here's a detailed testing sheet for the solved bugs based on the issues you encountered in your Battleship game code, along with their resolutions.
-This format provides a structured way to document the bugs and how they were resolved, which can be useful for future reference or for other developers reviewing your work.
+Here's a detailed testing sheet for the solved bugs based on the issues i encountered in my Battleship game code, along with their resolutions.

 ### Bug Testing Sheet